-Leading causes of the burden of disease

-'Burden of disease' refers to the impact of disease and injury on a population.
+Leading causes of the burden of disease 'Burden of disease' refers to the impact of disease and injury on a population.
 It is measured in 'years of healthy life lost', made up of years lost due to premature death (fatal disease burden) and due to living with disease or injury (non-fatal disease burden).
 Jurisdiction-specific disease burden estimates are published for New South Wales, Queensland, Western Australia and the Northern Territory, but not for the other states and territories, partly due to the small numbers of Indigenous deaths (AIHW 2016).
 Nationally, the leading causes of disease burden for Indigenous Australians were mental and substance use disorders, injuries, cardiovascular disease and cancer.
 More information about these conditions follows.

-Indigenous Australians in Tasmania more likely than non-Indigenous Australians to have high levels of psychological distress

-In 2018-19, around 3 in 10 Indigenous Australians in Tasmania had high to very high levels of psychological distress (30%, age-standardised)-a proportion that has not changed significantly since 2008-compared with 14% of non-Indigenous Australians in Tasmania (NATSISS 2008, NATSIHS 2018-19).

-Falls account for 1 in 5 hospitalisations from injury among Indigenous Australians in Tasmania

-Between July 2015 and June 2017, the age-standardised hospitalisation rate from injury and poisoning among Indigenous Australians in Tasmania was 20 per 1,000 population, compared to 24 per 1,000 among non-Indigenous Australians in Tasmania.
-The rate among Indigenous Australians in Tasmania was lower than the rate of 50 per 1,000 among Indigenous Australians nationally.

-Falls accounted for around 1 in 5 hospitalisations from injury in Tasmania between July 2015 and June 2017 (AIHW NHMD).

-Cardiovascular disease-prevalence among Indigenous Australians in Tasmania similar to national rate

-Nearly 1 in 5 Indigenous Australians in Tasmania (18% or an estimated 5,000) had a heart or cardiovascular condition in 2018-19.
-This is a similar proportion to the prevalence of cardiovascular conditions among Indigenous Australians nationally (16%) (NATSIHS 2018-19).

-Cancer-higher prevalence among Indigenous Australians in Tasmania than nationally

-Estimates based on self-reported information from the 2018-19 National Aboriginal and Torres Strait Islander Health Survey show that the prevalence of cancer in Tasmania is around 3.1% (an estimated 600 people), compared with 1.8% nationally (NATSIHS 2018-19).

-The result for Tasmania is based on a small sample size-as such, it has a large margin of error and should be interpreted with caution.

-Data on cancer incidence not presented for Tasmania
+Indigenous Australians in the Australian Capital Territory more likely than non-Indigenous Australians to have high levels of psychological distress In the Australian Capital Territory, around 3 in 10 Indigenous Australians had high to very high levels of psychological distress in 2018-19 (30%, age-standardised)-a proportion that has not changed significantly since 2008-compared with 13% of non-Indigenous Australians (NATSISS 2008, NATSIHS 2018-19).
+Falls are the leading cause of hospitalisations from injury among Indigenous Australians in the Australian Capital Territory Between July 2015 and June 2017, the age-standardised hospitalisation rate from injury and poisoning among Indigenous Australians in the Australian Capital Territory was 38 per 1,000 population, compared to 29 per 1,000 among non-Indigenous Australians in the Australian Capital Territory.
+Falls were the leading cause of hospitalisations from injury among Indigenous Australians in the Australian Capital Territory between July 2015 and June 2017, accounting for over 1 in 5 (22%) hospitalisations from injury (AIHW NHMD).
+Cardiovascular disease-prevalence among Indigenous Australians in the Australian Capital Territory similar to national rate Around 16% of Indigenous Australians in the Australian Capital Territory (an estimated 1,200) had a heart or cardiovascular condition in 2018-19, based on self-reported data from the 2018-19 National Aboriginal and Torres Strait Islander Health Survey.
+This is the same as the prevalence of cardiovascular conditions among Indigenous Australians nationally (16%) (NATSIHS 2018-19, NHS 2017-18).
+Cancer Information about cancer prevalence, incidence and mortality is not available for the Australian Capital Territory, because of insufficient data quality.
+Data on cancer prevalence and incidence not presented for the Australian Capital Territory Estimates of cancer prevalence from the 2018-19 National Aboriginal and Torres Strait Islander Health Survey are not presented for the Australian Capital Territory-the margin of error is too large due to the small sample size.
 The Australian Cancer Database (ACD) contains data about all new cases of cancer diagnosed in Australia since 1982, excluding certain skin cancers.
 Information about the incidence (number of new cases) of different types of cancer, e.g. bowel cancer and lung cancer, can be obtained by analysing data from the ACD.
 Data from the ACD are not presented for South Australia, Tasmania or the Australian Capital Territory because information by Indigenous status is not of sufficient quality in these jurisdictions.

-Around 1 in 10 babies born to Indigenous mothers in Tasmania had a low birthweight

-A healthy birthweight is associated with better health outcomes throughout life.
+Around 1 in 8 babies born to Indigenous mothers in the Australian Capital Territory had a low birthweight A healthy birthweight is associated with better health outcomes throughout life.